 Adventures in Paradise (10 Nights)

-Cairns / Kavieng – Alotau / Cairns
+Cairns / Kavieng – Alotau / Cairns (or reverse)

 This is our most refined Indo-Pacific voyage – an adventure packed with diverse destinations and fascinating experiences.
 From the Bismarck Sea to the beautiful Louisiade Archipelago, this itinerary travels through a stunning tropical landscape of island and reef.
 Fly in the ship’s helicopter over the active volcano at Rabaul and visit the stirring Isurava memorial on the Kokoda Track.
 Swim with manta rays, snorkel endless coral walls in the Lusancay group and enjoy sunset drinks on your ‘very own’ sand cay!
 Oversize mackerel, dog-tooth tuna and coral trout will keep the anglers busy.
 Our Melanesian friends greet us with a warm hospitality that is normally reserved for returning family and the smiles and laughter of their children will leave lasting and cherished memories.